The Heart of Valentine’s Day: History, Meaning and Cultural Significance

 The History of Valentine's Day

-The roots of Valentine's Day trace back to ancient Rome, where mid-February marked the festival of Lupercalia, a fertility celebration that welcomed the coming of spring.
-As Christianity spread, Pope Gelasius I replaced Lupercalia with St. Valentine’s Day in the 5th century, honouring the legend of Saint Valentine, a priest who defied an emperor’s ban on marriage and was ultimately martyred for his belief in love.
+The origins of Valentine’s Day can be traced to ancient Rome, where mid-February marked the festival of Lupercalia, a fertility celebration associated with renewal and the coming of spring.
+As Christianity spread, the pagan festival was gradually replaced.

 Valentine’s Day Around the World